 Central Valley Partnerships for Exemplary Teachers

-Earn a Teaching Credential while completing your professional preparation classes and fieldwork experience on a school site within one of our local school districts.
+Earn a Teaching Credential while completing your professional preparation classes and clinical practice on a school site within one of our local school districts.

-- Employers rate partner prepared teachers higher when hiring
+- Employers verbalize a preference to partner-prepared teachers higher when hiring

 - Research finds teachers report they feel better prepared after one year of teaching than traditional or intern programs

 - EMPLOYMENT OFFERS to strong partner teacher candidates

 - Teacher candidates learn the culture of the district

 - See "theory to practice" applied

 - Daytime offerings of credential courses in first semesters

 - Most districts forecast a need for teachers from these program in the next years